bradb423/nixos-hosts/README.md

 - Make sure you enter the right disk and bootloader information in `system-config/core/bootloader.nix` and `hardware-configuration.nix`.
 - Run the script: `./link.sh`
-- Then use the command `sudo nixos-rebuild switch` to take in the changes
+- Then use the command `sudo nixos-rebuild --flake .#nixos switch` to take in the changes

 ## Templates

-The directories `flakes/` and `shells/` contain skeletons for Nix flakes and shells that I use within projects.
+The directories `flake-templates/` and `shell-templates/` contain skeletons for Nix flakes and shells that I use within projects.
 Feel free to use them.

 ## Using the list ordering utility